-- Make sure that the Ethernet cable is installed correctly. - The cable must be securely attached at all connections.
+- Make sure that the correct device drivers, which come with the server are installed and that they are at the latest level. - · Make sure that the Ethernet cable is installed correctly. - The cable must be securely attached at all connections.
 If the cable is attached but the problem remains, try a different cable. - If you set the Ethernet controller to operate at 100 Mbps, you must use Category 5 cabling. - If you directly connect two servers (without a hub), or if you are not using a hub with X ports, use a crossover cable.
 To determine whether a hub has an X port, check the port label.
 If the label contains an X, the hub has an X port. - Determine whether the hub supports auto-negotiation.
 If it does not, try configuring the integrated Ethernet controller manually to match the speed and duplex mode of the hub. - Check the Ethernet controller LEDs on the rear panel of the server.
 These LEDs indicate whether there is a problem with the connector, cable, or hub. - The Ethernet link status LED is lit when the Ethernet controller receives a link pulse from the hub.
 If the LED is off, there might be a defective connector or cable or a problem with the hub. - The Ethernet transmit/receive activity LED is lit when the Ethernet controller sends or receives data over the Ethernet network.
-If the Ethernet transmit/receive activity light is off, make sure that the hub and network are operating and that the correct device drivers are installed. - · Check the LAN activity LED on the rear of the server.
+If the Ethernet transmit/receive activity light is off, make sure that the hub and network are operating and that the correct device drivers are installed. - Check the LAN activity LED on the rear of the server.
 The LAN activity LED is lit when data is active on the Ethernet network.
-If the LAN activity LED is off, make sure that the hub and network are operating and that the correct device drivers are installed. - Make sure that you are using the correct device drivers, which come with the - Check for operating-system-specific causes for the problem. - · Make sure that the device drivers on the client and server are using the same protocol.
+If the LAN activity LED is off, make sure that the hub and network are operating and that the correct device drivers are installed. - Check for operating-system-specific causes of the problem. - Make sure that the device drivers on the client and server are using the same protocol.

-If the Ethernet controller still cannot connect to the network but the hardware appears to be working, the network administrator must investigate other possible sources of the error.
+If the Ethernet controller still cannot connect to the network but the hardware appears to be working, the network administrator must investigate other possible causes of the error.